 Preventive Care Services.
 Preventive care includes screenings and other services for adults and children.
 All recommended preventive services will be covered as required by the Affordable Care Act (ACA) and applicable law.
-This means for preventive care services, the calendar year deductible will not apply to these services or supplies when they are provided by a participating provider.
 No co-payment will apply to these services or supplies when they are provided by a participating provider.